chen-junkai/chen-junkai.github.io/_pages/about.md

 ---

-I am a master student at School of Software Technology, Zhejiang University.
+I am a master's student at School of Software Technology, Zhejiang University.

 I am very fortunate to work under the supervision of Prof. [Xing Hu](https://xing-hu.github.io/) and Prof. [Xin Xia](https://xin-xia.github.io/).
 My research mainly focuses on building more general, reliable, and accessible AI systems for software engineering.